 An online survey soliciting public opinion about red abalone fishery management is now available on the California Department of Fish and Wildlife (CDFW) website.
 Public input will inform the development of a red abalone fishery management plan, and help CDFW to address the interests and concerns of the public.
+For more information, please see the March 30, 2017 press release.
 To learn more about abalone management and the fishery management plan development process, please visit the CDFW website.

 The California Department of Fish and Wildlife (CDFW) reminds divers and rock-pickers gearing up for the start of the red abalone season that the bag limit and season have changed for this popular fishery under emergency regulations for 2017.